grrywlsn/plexify/README.md

 The final value will be `user3` (CLI flag takes precedence).

-## Matching Functions
+## Matching Rules

-Plexify uses a sophisticated multi-step matching system to find songs from Spotify in your Plex library.
+The matching rules used by plexify will evolve and improve as it is used on more playlists and libraries.

 The matching happens in a specific order, with each step trying different strategies to find the best match.

 ### Matching Order and Rules